MayurHulke/Diffusion-model-from-scratch/README.md

 - **Dataset Expansion**: Experimenting with different and larger datasets to explore the model's versatility.
 - **Architecture Enhancements**: Investigating the impact of modifications to the U-Net architecture on the model's performance.
 - **Optimization Techniques**: Applying advanced training techniques and optimizations for further improvements in image quality.

----
-## Purpose and Educational Value

-This project is developed with an educational purpose in mind, aimed at enthusiasts and learners who are keen on a white-box understanding of Denoising Diffusion Probabilistic Models (DDPMs).
-By building a DDPM from scratch, I intend to demystify the inner workings of such models, providing a clear and comprehensive insight into their mechanisms, challenges, and immense potential in generative tasks.

-### For Learners:

-- **Deep Dive into DDPMs**: This project serves as a practical guide to understanding the principles, mathematics, and implementation details that underpin DDPMs.
-- **Hands-On Experience**: By following along with the project, learners can gain hands-on experience in implementing, training, and experimenting with diffusion models, fostering a deeper understanding of deep learning.
-- **Open-Ended Exploration**: The project encourages exploration beyond the provided implementation, inviting learners to tweak, enhance, and adapt the model to different datasets or creative applications.

----

 # Stay Updated